AIoTES/DataLayer-DataLake-DataIndexing/README.md

 ## Building for production

-To optimize the DataIntergration application for production, run:
+To optimize the DataIntegration application for production, run:

     ./mvnw -Pprod clean package